-The ignition key, key rings, and RKE transmitter, if equipped, are designed to work together.
-As a system, it reduces the risk of unintentionally moving the key out of the RUN position.
-If replacements or additions are required, see your dealer.
-Limit added items to a few essential keys or small, light items no larger than an RKE transmitter.
+The ignition key and key rings, and RKE transmitter, if equipped, are designed to work together as a system to reduce the risk of unintentionally moving the key out of the RUN position.
+The ignition key has a small hole to allow attachment of the provided key ring.
+It is important that any replacement ignition keys have a small hole.
+See your dealer if a replacement key is required.